Cutter Law Updates:

 If you or a loved one has been injured by a defective medical product, chances are the medical and financial burdens are mounting.
 Let our experienced Sacramento and Oakland product liability attorneys ensure that your rights are protected.
 We serve clients throughout California and nationwide.

-Don't delay; your rights could be impacted by your state's statute of limitations.
-Give us a call toll free at 888-285-3333 or fill out the contact form below.
+Don’t delay; your rights could be impacted by your state’s statute of limitations.
+Give us a call toll free at 888-285-3333 or schedule a free consultation online.